Trustee Knowledge and Understanding (TKU) Policy

 Ongoing Training

-TPR expects trustees to be able to demonstrate their maintenance and updating of knowledge.
+The Pensions Regulator (TPR) expects trustees to be able to demonstrate their maintenance and updating of knowledge.
 While there is currently no prescription on time spent doing this, this policy is formulated around TPR's stated indicative figure of 15 hours per year, with Trustee Directors expected to aim for that as a minimum.
 This is dependent on individual requirements, and Trustee Directors may wish to augment this, or utilise other relevant CPD for a dual purpose.
 It is acknowledged that Trustee Directors will have differing needs, and this requirement can be tailored around those.
 Any specific requirements which Trustee Directors have identified may be raised via the Pensions Team.
 The Pensions Team will also work with Trustee Directors, in conjunction with the Chair to identify any gaps in skills and knowledge on a regular basis, and arrange appropriate training sessions to fill those gaps as necessary.

 As a guide, annual training may be made up of the following: